Ann de Wees Allen

 Descended from William the Conqueror (b.
 1027)

-who would become Archbishop of Canterbury which lasted from
+about who would become Archbishop of Canterbury which

 King John Signs the Magna Carta.